Explore Opportunities and Make Connections

 - Nominated speakers must be external to the Heritage College and should be conducting research in current or emerging areas of Heritage College focus or have expertise that would be valuable for our faculty, students or institutes.

-- Each institute (DI, ITDI, OMNI) and emerging area (Primary Care, OPP) can invite up to 2 speakers per semester and should provide matching funds, if feasible.
+- Each institute (DI, ITDI, OMNI) and emerging area (Primary Care, OPP) can invite up to two speakers per semester and should provide matching funds, if feasible.

 Nomination and Selection Process